lucisgit/moodle-qformat_qml/README.md

 If the user only knew part of the answer e,g, "Today," then they would get 0 marks for this question.

-A good fix to this would be to create an equivalent FIB question type for Moodle.
+A potential fix to this would be to create an equivalent FIB question type for Moodle or Cloze Question?